GSA/wp2030-microsite/pages/insights/4-USAID-GSA.md

 The pilot was so well received that USAID soon renovated its remaining space on the seventh floor to include a state-of-the-art operations center, sensitive compartmented information facility, and other classified areas with an open plan.

-In 2015, USAID was ready to commit fully to the two-headquarter solution: consolidating its seven DC–area locations into two, and designing both to accommodate current and future mission needs.
+In 2015, USAID was ready to commit fully to the two-headquarter solution: consolidating its seven DC-area locations into two, and designing both to accommodate current and future mission needs.
 Bennett and his team codified USAID’s plans in a real estate framework known as the Washington Real Estate Strategy.
 Part of this strategy involved directly engaging office personnel through a team called Space Matters.
 This group has worked with USAID’s facilities team for the past seven years.

 Additionally, GSA maintained strong lines of communication with USAID as its strategy moved forward.
 “In the early phases of the project, our goal was to develop a solution-based, proactive culture across all stakeholders,” said Nadiyah Scarlett, capital projects division director of a regional Design and Construction Division, and one of several GSA workplace personnel who managed USAID’s consolidation.
 This collaboration, Scarlett explained, facilitated decision-making and kept the project on track.